lcamichigan/sigman/README.md

 * _Associate member_ and _brother_ should be capitalized only when used as
-  titles, for example, “The meeting was chaired by Brother George Spasyk&nbsp;’49.
+  titles, for example, “The meeting was chaired by Brother George Spasyk ’49.
 George is a brother from Sigma.”

 * Don’t use _rushees_ to refer to _prospective members_.